lobsterick/flask_book_reviews/README.md

 `

 ## Using API
-App contain simple API, that can be accessible via a **GET** request to `/api/ISBN` route, where `ISBN` is an ISBN number of book.
-In this scenario, page will  return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
+App contain simple API, that can be accessible via a **GET** request to `/API/ISBN` route, where `ISBN` is an ISBN number of book.
+In this scenario, page will  return a JSON response containing the books title, author, publication date, ISBN number, review count, and average score.
 If book is in database, it should return error page.